-Short on time and money but want to get your garden looking spick and span in time for the lighter evenings?
-We’ve got a set of garden transformation tips that you can complete whether you’ve only got a few hours or a few weeks.
+With lighter evenings now’s the perfect time to get your garden looking spick and span.
+We’ve got a set of garden transformation tips that are as easy on your back as they are on your budget.
 And don’t forget, a little garden TLC goes a long way.

 Refresh your garden in just a few hours by...